slevomat/coding-standard/README.md

 However, if you prefer Yoda conditions, you can use `RequireYodaComparisonSniff`.

+#### SlevomatCodingStandard.Functions.TrailingCommaInCall 🔧

+Commas after the last parameter in function or method call make adding a new parameter easier and result in a cleaner versioning diff.

+This sniff enforces trailing commas in multi-line calls.

 #### SlevomatCodingStandard.Namespaces.AlphabeticallySortedUses 🔧

 Checks whether uses at the top of a file are alphabetically sorted.
 Follows natural sorting and takes edge cases with special symbols into consideration.
 The following code snippet is an example of correctly sorted uses: